uol-feps-soc-comp3931-project-2425/individual-project-TianMorley/VMambaTM/VMamba-main/README.md

-# VMamba™
+# VMambaTM

-This folder and its subdirectories contain the VMamba™ model implementation, as described in the accompanying report.
+This folder and its subdirectories contain the VMambTM model implementation, as described in the accompanying report.
 The original `README.md` from the VMamba authors is included for licensing purposes and as a reference for setup, usage, and architecture details.

 ## Custom Modifications